gvaldez0290/AutomateSPpermissions/README.md

 This README provides an overview and usage instructions for a PowerShell script designed to copy files and folders from one SharePoint library to another while maintaining the folder structure and permissions.
 This script is useful for scenarios where you need to replicate a SharePoint library's content to another location.

-Prerequisites
+## Prerequisites
 Before using this script, make sure you have the following prerequisites in place:

-PowerShell: Ensure you have PowerShell installed on your machine.
+PowerShell 7: Ensure you have PowerShell 7 installed on your machine.

 SharePoint Online: You should have access to the source and destination SharePoint Online libraries.
 This script is designed for SharePoint Online environments.